davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 ### __Model Interpretability__ ([slides](/assets/documents/Coursera-MLOps_Specialization/C3_-_Machine_Learning_Modeling_Pipelines_in_Production/C3_W5.pdf))

-It introduces the concept and the importance of __explainability in AI__ and also touches on other related subjects such as fairness, privacy and security.
-But ultimately this chapter presents several methods to understand model predictions.
+This chapter introduces the concept and the importance of __explainability in AI__ mentioning other related subjects such as fairness, privacy and security.
+But ultimately this chapter presents several methods to understand how and why ML models make certain predictions.

+It introduces different categories and properties for model interpretation methods, such as post-hoc: models as black boxes, extract relationships between features and model predictions; or model-specific methods (e.g.: interpretation of regression weights in linear models; it finishes with a detailed description of many agnostic models:

 - Partial Dependence Plots
+- Permutation Feature Importance
-- Shapley Value
+- Shapley Values
-- LIME
+- SHAP
+- Testing Concept Activation Vectors
+- Local Interpretable Model-agnostic Explanations (LIME)

 #### __Software__